Finite abelian group actions on weakly Lefschetz cohomologically symplectic manifolds: Introduction

 In this paper we refer to this conjecture as Carlsson's toral rank conjecture.
-The analogous conjecture, in which $(\ZZ/p)^k$ is replaced by $T^k$, and $\dim_{\ZZ/p}H_i(X,\ZZ/p)$ is replaced by $\dim_{\QQ}H_i(X,\QQ)$, was also proposed by Carlsson in \cite[Conjecture I.3]{Carlsson1986} and by S. Halperin (the conjecture appears at least in two papers by Halperin, with different hypothesis: in \cite[\S 8]{Halperin1987}, for smooth actions on compact differentiable manifolds, and in \cite[Problem 1.4]{Halperin1985}, for actions on {\it reasonable} simply connected spaces).
+The analogous conjecture, in which $(\ZZ/p)^k$ is replaced by $T^k$, "free" is replaced by "with finite stabilizers", and $\dim_{\ZZ/p}H_i(X,\ZZ/p)$ is replaced by $\dim_{\QQ}H_i(X,\QQ)$, was also proposed by Carlsson in \cite[Conjecture I.3]{Carlsson1986} and by S. Halperin (the conjecture appears at least in two papers by Halperin, with different hypothesis: in \cite[\S 8]{Halperin1987}, for smooth actions on compact differentiable manifolds, and in \cite[Problem 1.4]{Halperin1985}, for actions on {\it reasonable} simply connected spaces).
 We refer to it as Halperin's toral rank conjecture.
 (See also \cite[Conjecture 4.4.1]{AP}.)

 A number of partial results on Carlsson's toral rank conjecture have been proved in the past, but, except for some general results on low dimensional manifolds, all of them refer exclusively to products of spheres or manifolds closely related to them.
 For actions on products of spheres, with restrictions on the dimensions, there are partial results by A. Adem, W. Browder, G. Carlsson, D.H.
 Gottlieb, O.B.
 Okutan and E. Yal\c{c}{\i}n, see \cite{AB,Carlsson1980,Carlsson1982,Carlsson1987,Gottlieb,OY}.
 For actions of $(\ZZ/2)^k$ on products of Dold manifolds (which are quotients of $S^m\times\CP^n$ by a suitable involution), it has been recently proved by P. Dey in \cite{Dey}.
 For products of equidimensional lens spaces, it was proved by Yal\c{c}{\i}n in \cite{Yalcin}.
 For products of real projective spaces, see the recent paper by Yal\c{c}{\i}n \cite{Yalcin2025}.
 For free actions of $(\ZZ/2)^k$ whose orbit space is a small cover, it was proved by L. Yu in \cite{Yu1}, and in \cite{Yu2} for actions of $(\ZZ/2)^k$ on manifolds of dimension at most $3$.